jakobo/docmq/README.md

 ## :pencil2: Contributing

 We would love you to contribute to [jakobo/docmq](https://github.com/jakobo/docmq), pull requests are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## ⚖️ License

 DocMQ source is made available under the [MIT license](./LICENSE)

+## ❤️ Sponsors

+This project is made possible thanks to [Taskless](https://taskless.io).
+The in-memory driver of DocMQ enables Taskless to offer a local version of their service, eliminating the hassle of forwarding webhooks around.

 ## ✨ Contributors